Palusami: Unveiling the History and Recipe of Kiribati’s National Dish

 Variations of Palusami Across Kiribati

 While the basic recipe for Palusami remains consistent across Kiribati, variations do exist.
 Some families may add onions or garlic for extra flavor, while others might include fresh fish or meat.
+There are also variations of this dish in neighboring islands like Tuvalu, and Samoa.

 These variations reflect personal preferences and availability of ingredients.
 Despite these differences, all versions share the same core—taro leaves and coconut milk—and embody the spirit of Kiribati cuisine: simple, natural, and delicious.